-20 Kirby J laments that Indian jurisprudence has been largely ignored by the Western common law systems: M. Kirby, 'The Future of the Judiciary', Australian Lawyers Conference, 17 July 1995, available at www.lawfoundation.net. au/judgments/kirby.
+24 Kirby J, as the strongest proponent of this approach, lamented that Indian jurisprudence has been largely ignored by the Western common law systems: M Kirby, 'The Future of the Judiciary', Australian Lawyers Conference, 17 July 1995, available at www.lawfoundation.net.au/judgments/kirby.

-21 A. Mason, 'Australian Contract Law' (1988) 1 Journal of Contract Law 1; N. Sneddon & M.P.
-Ellinghaus, Cheshire and Fifoot's Law of Contract, 7th Aust. edn, Butterworths, Sydney, 1997, p.
-859.
+25 A Mason, 'Australian Contract Law' (1988) Journal of Contract Law; N Sneddon and MP Ellinghaus, Cheshire and Fifoot's Law of Contract (Butterworths, 7th Australian edn, 1997), 859.